Controller and Auditor-General of New Zealand

 The Controller and Auditor-General (the Auditor-General) is an Officer of the New Zealand Parliament responsible for auditing public bodies.
-John Ryan began his seven-year term as Controller and Auditor-General on 2 July 2018.
-The Deputy Controller and Auditor-General is Greg Schollum.
+Grant Taylor began his seven-year term as Controller and Auditor-General on 3 July 2025.
+The Deputy Controller and Auditor-General is Andrew McConnell.
 Their mandate and responsibilities are set out in the Public Audit Act 2001.
 They are appointed by the Governor-General on the recommendation of the House of Representatives.

 Role and functions

 Public entities are accountable to Parliament and the public for their use of public resources and powers conferred by Parliament.
 The Auditor-General provides independent assurance that public entities are operating, and accounting for their performance, in keeping with Parliament's intentions.
 The Auditor-General is independent of executive government and Parliament in discharging the functions of the statutory office, but is answerable to Parliament for stewardship of the public resources entrusted to her.

 Under the Public Audit Act 2001, the Auditor-General is the auditor of all public entities, including: